1981hli/GR.m/Setup_the_environment.md

 ### Compile xperm

-You should compile xperm in some cases.
+In some cases the original xperm.linux.64-bit did not work, you should compile it yourself.

 ```bash
 yum install epel-release.noarch